fluffy-kalashnikov/fluffy-kalashnikov.github.io/docs/kanban.md

 - [ ] I can navigate the article headers through a table of contents aside the article
 - [ ] I can click a button to only see programmer/technical artist projects/portfolio
 - [ ] Every project card has at least 2 screenshots at a consistent size
+- [ ] I can navigate between all pages from a navbar in the footer
+- [ ] I can see which navbar menu is current

 ## In Progress

-- [ ] I can see an EPIC picture of myself within 1 button click

 ## Verify